angelosps/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis 👍👎

-Neural Network models that classify tweets as _positive_ or _negative_ using various methods.
+Neural network models for tweet classification.
+That is, given a tweet, they return whether it is positive or negative.
 The dataset is available [here](https://drive.google.com/file/d/1dTIWNpjlrnTQBIQtaGOh0jCRYZiAQO79/view).

 ## Models implemented